tendermint/atom_one/README.md

 ### Rule 13.
 The PHOTON Token

-The ATOM distribution will be 1:1 airdropped into the PHOTON distribution.
-The PHOTON distribution will also be airdropped to IBC chains with no need to transfer any ATOMs back to the hub.
+The PHOTON distribution will be created by burning ATOM tokens in a one-time event that will last no longer than 3 months.

-Thereafter the PHOTON token will be inflated at a constant fixed rate equal to 5% of the initial distribution, forever, and paid to the bonded ATOM holders.
+Thereafter the PHOTON token will be inflated at a constant fixed rate equal to 2% of the initial distribution, forever, and paid to the bonded ATOM holders.
 This inflation rate may be decreased but never increased, except for any issuance approved by the special governance procedure.